Property Management Blog

 • The tenant has returned the rental property back to the landlord.

-• Tenant has sent a notice in writing with a request for the return of their security deposit.
+• The tenant has sent a notice in writing with a request for the return of their security deposit.

 Unless your tenant has made other arrangements, it's part of a landlord's duty to mail the deposit refund to their last known address by first-class mail.